mbruel/ngPost/README.md

 	--rar_max          : maximum number of archive volumes --par2_pct         : par2 redundancy percentage (0 by default meaning NO par2 generation)
-	--par2_path        : par2 absolute file path (in case of self compilation of ngPost) --compress         : compress inputs using RAR
+	--par2_path        : par2 absolute file path (in case of self compilation of ngPost) --auto_compress    : compress inputs with random name and password and generate par2 (equivalent of --compress --gen_name --gen_pass --gen_par2)
-	--gen_par2         : generate par2 (to be used with --compress)
-	--rar_name         : provide the RAR file name (to be used with --compress) --rar_pass         : provide the RAR password (to be used with --compress)
+	--compress         : compress inputs using RAR or 7z --gen_par2         : generate par2 (to be used with --compress) --rar_name         : provide the RAR file name (to be used with --compress) --rar_pass         : provide the RAR password (to be used with --compress)